What is the Studio Y fellowship?

 Financial support and funding

-A $8,000 personal stipend is provided, plus access to project funding for prototype development, testing, and implementation.
-Fellows who choose to complete a placement will receive additional funding for a total of $30,000.
+A personal stipend is provided to all Fellows.
+Fellows who complete a placement at MaRS will receive additional funding.

 Living stipend options

 Fellows who are working or running their own venture will receive a $8,000 living and travelling stipend for the duration of the fellowship.
 Alternatively, Fellows may apply for a placement within MaRS and receive an additional $22,000 living stipend (for a total stipend of $30,000).

 Assistance with travel and accommodations is available to those travelling from outside Toronto who face financial barriers.
 Access funding may also be requested if a Fellow experiences a financial barrier to accessing all or part of the program.

 As our world becomes increasingly complex and interconnected, we need systems leaders who can solve problems in new ways.
 The key hallmarks of these leaders—alternately called integrative public leaders, collaborative leaders or civic leaders—are that they often work across organizations.
 Systems leaders go beyond their individual professional disciplines and work within a range of cultures.